ErikDz/semester_4/CSE205/final/takeaways.md

 - Load/Run Time
   g - Implement custom version of malloc/free that use dynamic linking to load library malloc/free under different names
   - Only requires access to the executable object file

+### CH10: System I/O

+- `int open(const char *path, int oflags);` Unix processes begin life with open descriptors assigned to stdin (descriptor 0), stdout (descriptor 1), and stderr (descriptor 2).
+The open function always returns the lowest unopened descriptor

+- `fork()`: Recall that the child inherits the parent’s descriptor table and that all processes shared the same open file table

+- `ssize_t read(int fd, void *buf, size_t count);`: On success, the number of bytes read is returned (zero indicates end of file), and the file position is advanced by this number.

+- `int dup2(int oldfd, int newfd);`: the file descriptor newfd is adjusted so that it now refers to the same open file description as oldfd.
+> Example: o redirect standard input (descriptor 0) to descriptor 5, we would call dup2(5,0), or equivalently, dup2(5,STDIN_FILENO).